jacqueline-rivera/customer-churn/README.md

 <!--![contract-payment](https://user-images.githubusercontent.com/71897317/129412499-6d7eaa2f-5a74-44db-80e1-9de685f8361f.png)-->

-## Dealing with Imbalanced Target Varible
+## 2e.
+Dealing with Imbalanced Target Variable

 Now we can address the imbalanced target variable.
 In this dataset there are 5,174 customers that did not churn and 1,869 customers that did churn.
 We will take two steps to try to overcome the imbalance:
 1. Use f1-score to measure the accuracy of the models